 COVID-19 and our Fellowship

-Join Us for Online Sunday Services
+Join Us for Sunday Services

-On Zoom: To join by computer, click on the link a few minutes prior to the scheduled start time.
+On Zoom: To join by computer, click on the link on our home page a few minutes prior to the scheduled start time.
 Especially during this time, it is good to be together.
-We would love to see you there.
+We would love to see you either in person or online.